-Nicole Brewer has been in the fire service for over 21 years.
+Nicole Brewer has been in the fire service for over 24 years.
 In 1996, Nicole joined the Clackamas County Fire Investigation Team as a student volunteer and she has been part of the fire investigation community since that time.
-In addition to fire investigator, Nicole has served as both a paid and volunteer firefighter, fire lieutenant, fire inspector and training specialist.
+In addition to fire investigator, Nicole has served as both a paid and volunteer firefighter, fire lieutenant, fire inspector, and training specialist.

 Nicole has been honored with the Oregon EMS Medal of Valor; the Vic Atiyeh Distinguished Achievement Award (the highest honor given at the Oregon Basic Police Academy), and the Lee M. Bown Scholastic Achievement Award.

-In addition to having an Associate of Science Degree in Fire Protection Technology, Nicole will be graduating this spring from Eastern Kentucky University with her Bachelor of Science Degree in Fire, Arson and Explosion Investigation.
-She is certified as a fire investigator, a fire and explosion investigator, a fire investigation instructor, an evidence collection technician and private investigator registered in Oregon and Washington.
+In addition to having an Associate of Science Degree in Fire Protection Technology, she has a Bachelor of Science Degree in Fire, Arson and Explosion Investigation, and an MS degree in Fire and Explosives Investigation.
+Nicole is currently pursuing her Ph.D. in Fire and Explosives Investigation.
+She is certified as a fire investigator, a fire and explosion investigator, a fire investigation instructor, an evidence collection technician, and a private investigator registered in Oregon and Washington.

-For the past 10 years Nicole has served the city of Portland, OR as a full-time, police-certified, fire and arson investigator.
-In that capacity, her duties include the investigation of residential, commercial, vehicle and outdoor fires, including those complicated by explosions, injuries, arson, fatalities, or greater alarms.
+For the past 14 years, Nicole has served the city of Portland, OR as a full-time, police-certified, fire and arson investigator.
+In that capacity, her duties include the investigation of residential, commercial, vehicle, and outdoor fires, including those complicated by explosions, injuries, arson, fatalities, or greater alarms.
 She also conducts fire-related criminal investigations.
 At this time, Nicole has conducted over 1500 fire investigations.